noahsark769/CatalystPlayground/README.md

 Then click the run button!

-(Note that the project compiles on Mac and on iPad, but some features like the toolbar and appkit bundle bridging are nont available on iPad)
+(Note that the project compiles on Mac and on iPad, but some features like the toolbar and appkit bundle bridging are not available on iPad)